Daniel-Warner-X/design-with-cursor-quickstart/jumpstart-your-project.md

 ### 3. **Prime the conversation**

 Put Gemini into the correct frame of mind by checking some of your assumptions.
-For example, I am creating a new card for the RHOAI Dashboard, so I check to make sure that Gemini is aware of the design system I am working with.
+For example, I am creating a new card for the RHOAI Dashboard, so I confirm that Gemini is aware of the design system I am working with.

 #### Example